Legislator attending myPillow guy event claims voting machines used in SD could be linked to Internet

 Like a malt-liquor hangover, I have the feeling the goofy MyPillow Symposium’s after-effects are going to linger for longer than anyone cares for them to.

-One thought on “Legislator attending myPillow guy event claims voting machines used in SD could be linked to Internet”
+8 thoughts on “Legislator attending myPillow guy event claims voting machines used in SD could be linked to Internet”

 Just for fun, I say let’s do a statewide real time audit of our voting systems here in SD.